camdoherty/whisper-ptt-v1/DEBUGGING_GUIDE.md

-# Technical Debugging Guide for whisper-ptt-v1
+# Technical Debugging Guide for Whisper PTT

 This guide provides high-level troubleshooting steps for developers working on this project.
 It covers the two most complex and sensitive areas of the application: the NVIDIA CUDA environment and the GTK graphical interface dependencies.